jqno/dotfiles/README.md

 # Disclaimer

-These dotfiles set things up the way *I* like things.
-Yes, that includes NERDTree.
-You may or may not like things this way.
-If you do, you're welcome to copy everything that seems useful to you; if you don't, you're welcome to ignore this repo.
+These dotfiles set things up the way I like things.
+Please copy everything that seems useful to you!

 # Contents

 * Ctags
 * Hammerspoon
 * IdeaVim, attempting to mirror Vim config as much as possible
-* iTerm2
 * Karabiner
+* KiTTY
 * Tig
 * Vim, using vim-plug
 * Zsh, without oh-my-zsh or similar package manager